Piano Red: Late career

 Perryman continued to be a popular performer in Underground Atlanta.
 He made several European tours late in his career, including appearances at the Montreux Jazz Festival, the Berlin Jazz Festival, and the inauguration of Chancellor Helmut Schmidt, and he also performed on BBC Radio.
 During this time, he was befriended by Bill Wyman, Keith Richards, Mick Jagger, Eric Clapton, and Paul McCartney, and Pete Ham of Badfinger wrote a song in his honor.

 Muhlenbrink's Saloon closed in 1979, and Perryman found himself without a regular job.
 That lasted until 1981, when he was hired to perform five nights a week at the Excelsior Mill in Atlanta.
 In 1984, he asked co-owner Michael Reeves to arrange a live recording, and Reeves arranged for a mobile recording in October of that year.

 In 1985, Perryman recorded the song "Yo Yo", a duet with Danny Shirley, who was later the lead singer of the band Confederate Railroad.
 The record reached the national chart in that year.

 The tapes from the Excelsior Mill remained in Reeves's possession for twenty-five years.
 In April 2010, he formed a partnership with the writer and producer David Fulmer to release a CD of the recording under the title The Lost Atlanta Tapes.
 The CD was released by Landslide Records on August 17, 2010.

 Personal life

 Perryman married in the early 1930s, and he and his wife, Flora, had two daughters.

 Death and funeral

 Perryman was diagnosed with cancer in 1985.
 He died in July that same year, at Dekalb General Hospital in Decatur, Georgia.
 Among those who attended his funeral were the governor of Georgia and the mayor of Atlanta.

 Legacy

-Piano Red's song "Mister Moonlight" was covered by several UK beat groups, including The Beatles and Johnny Kidd & the Pirates, who recorded it as the B-side of their 1964 single "Always and Ever".
+Piano Red's song "Mr. Moonlight" was covered by several UK beat groups, including The Beatles and Johnny Kidd & the Pirates, who recorded it as the B-side of their 1964 single "Always and Ever".